pkolawa/parliament-poland-mcp-server/README.md

 ![logo](logo.png)

-# KRS Poland MCP Server
+# Parliament of Poland MCP Server

-An MCP server for the Polish National Court Register (KRS) public API.
+An MCP server for the Polish Parliament public API.

 ## Usage